-The Hawkesbury Social Connectedness Project has made an important contribution to increasing social connectedness and ultimately improving mental health outcomes of older Australians, particularly
+The Hawkesbury Social Connectedness Project has made an important contribution to increasing social connectedness and ultimately improving mental health outcomes of older Australians, particularly in our region.

-Hawkesbury were trained as Community Connector Points to help people with social connection and provide access to the MyHealth Connector directory.
+Individuals from seven services and organisations across the Hawkesbury were trained as Community Connector Points to help people with social connection and provide access to the MyHealth Connector directory.
 They were supplied with resources and training to assist with orienting older community members to the directory and to fulfil a 'sign-posting' function for older people within the community.